 - Hold at least one education event each school year.
-(10-minutes PALS presentation, 45-minute lesson during PE or after school bike rodeo)
+(10-minutes PALS presentation/video, 45-minute lesson during PE or after school bike rodeo)

 - Conduct yearly parent surveys.
-(Link to online survey provided by school staff in May.)
+(Links to online survey provided by school staff in May.)

 Gold Level – all of the above plus…

 - Hold a regular encouragement event at least monthly.
-(Monthly Walk + Bike Day, Monthly/Weekly Walking School Bus)
+(Walk + Bike Day, Walking School Bus, Park + Walk)

-- Post a link to the preferred walk/bike routes map and your school's arrival/departure plan on your parent/teacher organization’s website.
+- Include a link to the preferred walk/bike routes map and your school's arrival/departure plan on your school website.

 Platinum Level – all of the above plus…

-- Have or develop a SRTS Action Plan and post on school website.
+- Have or develop a SRTS Action Plan and include link on school website.

 - Start a student-led event or activity (work with your school’s green team or leadership team).